moby/moby/docs/sources/use/builder.rst

 functionally equivalent to prefixing the command with `<key>=<value>`

 .. note::
-    The environment variables are local to the Dockerfile, they will not persist when a container is run from the resulting image.
+    The environment variables will persist when a container is run from the resulting image.

 2.7 INSERT
 ----------